+Now District Attornoy Offices

 PROPOSAL New District Attorney Offices

-DCAS PROJECT II N/A
+DCAS PROJECT ID

 STATUS Modified

 AGENCY Richmond County District Attorney (RCDA)

 AREA SERVED Borough

 FACILITY TYPE Office

 FACILITY DOMAIN Administration of government

 PUBLIC FACING FACILITY Yes, clients or members of the public would use or have open access to this facility.

-PROPOSED LOCATION 60 Bay Street, Staten Island, CD 1
+PROPOSED LOCATION 130 Stuyvesant Place, Staten Island, CD 1

 SIZE Square footage: 2,500 - 4,500 Staff: 25 Clients to be served: n/a Parking spaces: 6

 SPACE USE TYPE Office

 PROPOSED ACTION New space

 PUBLIC PURPOSE Describe program services and goals: New York State's recently enacted criminal justice reform legislation, which took effect on January 1, 2020, will drastically change the practices and day-to-day operations of RCDA.
 RCDA will need additional space for new Assistant District Attorneys (ADAs) as well as legal support staff that will be hired to meet the requirements of the new law.
 The City has recently increased financial resources; however, determination of staffing, size, security needs, and location are still in progress.
 Describe why current space(s) is (are) inadequate: RCDA offices are already over capacity.
 Therefore, acquiring new space is essential to accommodating this staff increase.
 Describe any alternatives considered, including reconfiguring existing space: RCDA has taken steps to reorganize existing space to accommodate the increase in staff but all options have been exhausted and additional space is required.
 An example of one of the many steps RCDA has taken to maximize its existing space includes shipping over 85,000 case files to be stored offsite and repurposed file rooms to accommodate staff.
-RCDA has also sacrificed offfice space and removed several walls throughout the building to install more space-efficient desks in a bullpen style, which can accommodate more people.
+RCDA has also sacrificed office space and removed several walls throughout the building to install more space-efficient desks in a bullpen style, which can accommodate more people.
 Briefly explain how this facility will serve the geographic area indicated in the previous question: RCDA is the chief law enforcement agency of Richmond County responsible for strengthening and protecting public safety and investigating and prosecuting all crimes committed within its jurisdiction (Richmond County/Staten Island).
 The new space that has been requested will house the Criminal Court Bureau ADAs, who are responsible for the intake of all criminal complaints (roughly 8,000-10,000 a year) in Staten Island as well as prosecuting all non-domestic violence misdemeanor offenses.
-These ADAs will work with police officers and witnesses to draft the complaints from this space that are then sent for
+These ADAs will work with police officers and witnesses to draft the complaints from this space that are then sent for a

 DESIRED DATE OF OCCUPANCY 2020

+SITING CRITERIA Conference/meeting room, small interview room, server/LAN closet.
+Proximity